microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-auditdata.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-auditData is an abstract type that supports the audit logs of various Microsoft 365 services like defaultAuditData which contains the JSON files of these Microsoft 365 services.
+An abstract type that supports the audit logs of various Microsoft 365 services like defaultAuditData which contains the JSON files of these Microsoft 365 services.

 ## Relationships